-We continue to conduct remote referral visits, as well as in-person tours.
-If your school district reaches out to us regarding placement for your child, we will contact you about the best way to conduct a referral.
-We value our ongoing partnership with our districts and families as we work together to help our students experience growth and success.
+If your school district reaches out to us regarding placement for your child, we will contact you about scheduling a visit.
+We currently have two sites and will schedule the visit at the building your child would attend.
+We value our ongoing partnership with our districts and families as we begin this process together to help our students experience growth and success.

 How is a referral made to Lighthouse School?